40’ PLUG DOOR BOXCARS

-HEATED INSULATED BOXCARS
+“STATE OF MAINE” INSULATED BOXCARS

 EASTERN SEABOARD MODELS

 BANGOR & AROOSTOOK (BAR)- In 1950, the Bangor and Aroostook received 300 class XIH boxcars from the Magor Car Company.
 Numbered 2000-2299, they were equipped with charcoal heaters under the floor and painted in the famous red, white and blue “State of Maine Products” scheme.
 In 1953, Pacific Car and Foundry delivered an additional 150 cars to the Bangor and Aroostook numbered 2300-2449.
 These cars were used primarily for hauling Potatoes.
 In the 60’s, the charcoal heaters had been removed from some of the cars.
 Other cars were modified to handle potatoes in bulk; renumbered 2500-2579, their mechanical designation had been changed to RBLH.
 The Equipment Registers note that their cubic capacity had been reduced by nearly half, and they were equipped with “Conveyers and controls for loading and unloading of potatoes in bulk”.
+In the winter of 1969-1970, much of the Maine potato harvest froze while sitting in Penn Central’s Selkirk yard.
+This was a devastating blow to Maine potato farmers, and ended the shipment of Maine potatoes by rail.

 CANADIAN PACIFIC (CP)- Canadian Pacific acquired 1,400 type XIH boxcars to supplement their fleet of heated refrigerator cars.
 The first series of 500 cars (35000-35500) was delivered in 1959 with six-foot doors and charcoal heaters.
 Three subsequent series followed in 1961 (35501-35800) and 1962 (35801-36100, 165000-165299) with eight-foot doors and “Thermostatically controlled alcohol heaters”.
-Built in Canada, these cars varied from the Eastern Seaboard models, but are still a decent representation of the prototypes.
-In 1978, car number 35893 was painted in a “Mandarin Orange Express” scheme for publicity purposes.
+The prototypes vary from the Eastern Seaboard models in a few details.
+However, the model is still a decent representation of the series with six-foot doors.
+The Atlas and Micro-Trains models could represent the later series with eight-foot doors, but lack the ventilators.
+In 1978, car number 35893 was painted in a “Mandarin Orange Express” scheme to publicize an expedited Vancouver to Toronto freight service.
 In 1979, forty cars from the original series had their charcoal heaters removed and were renumbered to 36300-36349.

 NEW HAVEN (NH)- The New Haven’s fleet of 100 cars (45000-45099) was an add-on to the Bangor and Aroostook’s 1953 order from Pacific Car & Foundry.
 In order to cut costs, they wore the same State of Maine scheme.
 By 1966, the cars were no longer equipped with heaters.
 The 93 cars that made it to the Penn Central merger were numbered 350500-350592.
 At least 77 cars made it to Conrail, however none of my Equipment Registers (1/78, 1/79 and 7/81) list cars with Conrail reporting marks.
 The early years of Conrail were a chaotic time, and keeping track of obsolete rolling stock was certainly low on their list of priorities.